FatimaMachhouri/sgit/README.md

 # sgit

 ## Description
-The "sgit" project is a version-control tool (as git) written in Scala language programming.
+The "sgit" project is a version-control tool written in Scala language programming.
 It is largely inspired by the git tool.
 This project contains also tests.

 ## How to install sgit